 There have been tremendous advances made in making machine learning more accessible over the past few years.
 This book outlines some great OSS applications ready to be used, even if you really hate difficult mathematical formulas.
 Multiple developments are in progress that now really make it possible to drop your data and let a complex ML algorithm do the hard work.

 But don’t be fooled.
-Machine learning remains a relatively ‘hard’ problem.
-Solving soft problems with machine learning requires far more than a good computer scientist alone.
-Using ML for soft problems requires a variety of disciples and creativity, experimentation and tenacity.
+Solving some type of problems using machine learning tools remains a relatively ‘hard’ problem.
+So equipped with the rights knowledge, tools and resources it is possible to get great results.
+Solving soft business problems with machine learning requires far more than a good computer scientist alone.
+Using ML for soft problems requires a variety of disciples and a lot of creativity, experimentation and tenacity.

 Organization of this book¶